 A staple brand in the RV world, Airstream’s Basecamp is its smallest model, designed for those stepping up from tent camping or first-timers who want to spend time outdoors.

-Basecamp’s exterior length of 16’3″ and an interior height of 6’3.5″ enclose a floor plan ingeniously designed with a kitchen, bathroom, and dining area that converts to sleeping space for two.
+Basecamp’s exterior length starts at 16’3″ and has an interior height of 6’3.5″ enclosed in a floor plan ingeniously designed with a kitchen, bathroom, and dining area that converts to sleeping space for two.
+Basecamp models run all the way up to the 20X, which is 20ft. long and includes loads of other features.
+Our focus here is on the Basecamp 16.

 The dining area holds two removable tables that adjust to different heights and move in different directions so that you can customize them to how you use them.
 The tables and their legs stow away inside the surrounding benches.